tasb/docker-kubernetes-training/project/step01.md

   - `POSTGRES_USER`, with the value you want (notice connection string on [Todo API](lab10.md#todo-api))
   - `POSTGRES_PASSWORD`, with the value you want (notice connection string on [Todo API](lab10.md#todo-api))

-**Tasks**:

-- Create Kubernetes Deployment and Services to run this workload
-- Create additional objects to configure properly this workload

 ### Todo API

 This component is implemented using a .NET 6 Minimal API web app.